National Baseball Hall of Fame commemorative coins: Striking

-The law stated, if possible, that the dollar and half eagle were to be struck curved, so that the reverse would be "convex to more closely resemble a baseball," referencing the 2009 International Year of Astronomy coins issued by the French Mint, the Monnaie de Paris.
-The half dollar was originally intended to be struck flat, yet Director Peterson decided that it was also to be struck curved as well, adding to the challenges the Mint faced.
+The law stated, if possible, that the dollar and half eagle were to be struck curved, so that the reverse would be "convex to more closely resemble a baseball", directly referencing the curved 2009 International Year of Astronomy coins issued by the Monnaie de Paris.
+The half dollar was originally intended to be struck flat, yet Acting Director Peterson decided that it was also to be struck curved as well, adding to the challenges the Mint faced.
 The Mint had never struck a curved coin before; it had however struck a curved Congressional Gold medal in 1973 for Pittsburgh Pirates right fielder Roberto Clemente, with the copper variants sold to the public.

 Die preparations typically began for commemorative coins after designs had been approved, but the Mint anticipated technical challenges and began work on them before the reverse and obverse designs were approved.
-The Mint consulted with the Monnaie de Paris as well as the two Australian mints, the Perth Mint and the Royal Australian Mint, during their initial research; the Royal Australian Mint had issued a curved five dollar coin in 2012 to commemorate the Southern Cross.
+The Mint consulted with the Monnaie de Paris as well as the Perth Mint and the Royal Australian Mint during their initial research; the Royal Australian Mint had issued a curved five dollar coin in 2012 to commemorate the Southern Cross.
 The team that worked on prototyping the dies was led by Steve Antonucci, the Mint's manager of digital development, who acquired one of the French coins to analyze.
 After creating a 3-D model of the French coin, Antonucci determined that they could mint a more pronounced strike for the baseball coins.
 The team then use CNC milling to create their own test dies, a first for the team, featuring a nonsense design of a billiard ball and pool player.